-So, while your overall personal finance strategy should be geared toward building and maintaining an excellent credit rating over time, it’s particularly important to get your financial house in order in the months leading up to a major purchase or significant life event where your credit standing will be a key deciding factor.
+In other words, your overall personal-finance strategy should be geared toward building and maintaining an excellent credit rating over time.
+But it’s particularly important to get your financial house in order before any big event where your credit standing is likely to be a deciding factor.

-There are a lot of myths out there concerning credit cards and their use – from the idea that NSPL cards don’t have spending limits to the notion that Visa’s Black Card is the one that celebrities talk about.
-But regardless of what you may have heard, these ideas about how to improve your credit score should not to be trusted.
+There are many myths about credit, from the idea that NSPL cards don’t have spending limits to the notion that Mastercard’s Black Card is the one celebrities talk about.
+But no matter what you may have heard, these ideas about how to improve your credit score should not to be trusted.

 First of all, credit bureaus track the information that makes up your credit score and credit scoring companies ultimately tabulate these scores.
 Credit card companies merely represent an information source and therefore cannot manipulate your credit score based on whether or not they glean interest revenue from you.
 What’s more, credit card finance charges can be expensive, so always pay your full bill if you have the ability to do so.

-Negative records such as late payments will remain on your credit report for 7-10 years after they are first posted (see How long does negative information stay on your credit report?).
+Negative records such as late payments will remain on your credit report for 7-10 years after they are first posted.
 Paying off the account before the end of the set term doesn’t remove it from your credit report, but the account will be marked as “paid.”
 That may or may not help your credit score, depending on the particular model used.

 We’ve all seen the advertisements for “credit repair” services that promise miracle fixes to your damaged credit in return for a hefty fee.
 They’re a rip-off.
 There are no shortcuts to credit building.
 All that a credit repair company might be able to do is get errors removed from your major credit reports, but you won’t typically need help to do that.
 If you one of the credit bureaus refuses to remove a legitimate error, hiring a lawyer will pay far greater dividends than getting in bed with a shady credit repair organization.